jeremy-r-mayer/subcurmudgeon.github.io/recipes/soft-pretzels.md

 subtitle: Pair with beer and repeat as necessary.
 ---

-> In the event of total catastrophe, soft pretzels will be my post-apocalyptic currency of choice.
+> In the event of total catastrophe, soft pretzels will be my post-apocalyptic currency of choice. <span>&mdash; J.</span>

 ## Equipment
 - Stand Mixer